LogoElectromagnet Maker

 QuestionShort answerWhy it matters

-When is a generic 110 V DC electromagnet the wrong choice?Reject it for overhead lifting, door hold-open hardware, currentless holding during power loss, or dynamic pick-and-place without a secondary safety path.Those use cases point to different magnet families and a different safety basis.
+When is a generic DC electromagnet the wrong choice?Reject it for overhead lifting, door hold-open hardware, currentless holding during power loss, or dynamic pick-and-place without a secondary safety path.Those use cases point to different magnet families and a different safety basis.

 What is the fastest way to misuse a 110 V DC electromagnet?Treat the catalog force as a real load rating while ignoring gap, sliding force, ambient, and DC switching stress.The tool and tables below are designed to stop exactly that mistake.